About Me – Tim Driman, aka: Gonondo

-Gonondo is the Zulu* name given to Tim by his African staff many years back.
+Gonondo is the Zulu* name given to me by my African staff many years back.
 It is the generic name given to the “Inyanga”** or medicine person, in a typical, ethnic Zulu village.
-The Inyanga is highly perceptive, a good psychologist and an excellent judge of behaviour and character.
-To the rural villagers, these powers are seen as magical or Mtakathi*** powers.
-(Tim is a fluent Zulu linguist with exceptional knowledge of Zulu ethnic culture and their traditions.)
+The Inyanga is highly perceptive, a savvy psychologist, and an excellent judge of behaviour and character.
+To the rural villagers, these powers are seen as magical, or Mtakathi*** powers.
+(I am a fluent Zulu linguist, with exceptional, in-depth knowledge of Zulu ethnic culture and their traditions.)

-Tim has grown up spending a lot of time in the bush around South Africa, sometimes venturing as far as Tanzania, Zimbabwe, Zambia, Botswana, Namibia and Mozambique, paying close attention to the various styles of conservation management found in those areas.
+I have grown up spending a lot of time in the bush in South Africa, sometimes venturing as far as Tanzania, Zimbabwe, Zambia, Botswana, Namibia and Mozambique, paying close attention to the various styles of conservation management found in those areas.

-Not satisfied with simply observing and enjoying these glorious animals, Tim and his wife, Yvonne, decided that their brains also needed ongoing stimulation, which led to them both enrolling with Africa Nature Training (www.africanaturetraining.co.za) and study for their FGASA (www.FGASA.co.za) Field Guides qualifications.
-Originally only intending to study the FGASA Level 1, 2 and 3 academic side of things, they decided to do a thorough job which saw them adding the practical training at the Nkombe Ranger Training Camp in the Sabi Sand Game area, west of Kruger National Park.
+Not satisfied with simply observing and enjoying animals, my wife – Yvonne, and I decided that our brains also needed ongoing stimulation, which led to both of us enrolling with Africa Nature Training (www.africanaturetraining.co.za) to study for our FGASA (www.FGASA.co.za) Field Guides qualifications.
+Originally, we only intended to study the FGASA Level 1, 2 and 3 academic side of things, but after passing the academic examinations, and realising that we did indeed have some brains left, we decided to do a thorough job, which saw us adding the practical game ranger training at the Nkombe Ranger Training Camp situated in the Sabi Sabi Game Reserve, west of Kruger National Park.

-No sooner had they both qualified as FGASA Level 1 Field Guides, they enrolled in a post graduate course to become FGASA Trails Guides.
-Only qualified Field Guides may enrol in this tough course, as it entails guiding guests to face-to-face encounters with Africa’s Big Five animals, while on foot!
-They both passed the academic examinations “Cum Laude” and are presently logging up more hours and face-to-face encounters on foot in various Big Five areas.
+No sooner had we both qualified as FGASA Level 1 Field Guides, we enrolled in a post graduate course to become FGASA Trails Guides.
+Only qualified Field Guides may enroll in this tough course, as it entails guiding guests to face-to-face encounters with Africa’s Big Five animals, while on foot!
+We both passed the academic examinations “Cum Laude”, and are presently logging up more hours and face-to-face encounters on foot, in various Big Five areas.

-Tim is always available and very keen to photograph and document conservation projects at very short notice, and to support movie crews who require still photographs.
-His philosophy of “Have camera, will travel!” has enabled him to capitalise on his mobility.
+I am always available and very keen to photograph and document conservation projects at very short notice, and also to support movie crews who require any “stills” images.

-Prior to the year 2000, Tim used a Mamiya rangefinder film camera to document various freight and transport projects in which his companies were involved, but his keen interest in photography became a passion with the advent of digital cameras.
-His very first Sony Mavica, with its floppy disc storage medium, really interested him and when Canon introduced their very first digital SLR – D30, he was hooked!
+Prior to the year 2000, I used a Mamiya “Rangefinder” film camera to document various freight and transport projects in which my companies were involved, but my keen interest in photography became a passion with the advent of digital cameras at the end of the late 90’s.
+My very first digital camera was a SONY Mavica, with its floppy disc storage medium, and this really captured my imagination, so when Canon introduced their very first digital SLR – D30, I was hooked!